publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch32/schIII/ptI/m__us_usc_t22_s2362.md

 >         “(4)  __Exemption__  __.—__

->         Nonproject sector assistance funds may be exempt from the requirements of subsection (b)(1) only through the regular notification procedures of the Committees on Appropriations.”
+>         Nonproject sector assistance funds may be exempt from the requirements of paragraph (1) only through the regular notification procedures of the Committees on Appropriations.”

 Similar provisions were contained in the following prior appropriation acts:

+    [Pub.
+L. 113–235, div.
+J, title VII, § 7026][/us/pl/113/235/s7026], Dec.
+16, 2014, [128 Stat.
+2614][/us/stat/128/2614].

     [Pub.
 L. 113–76, div.
 K, title VII, § 7026][/us/pl/113/76/s7026], Jan.
 17, 2014, [128 Stat.
 505][/us/stat/128/505].